ArasLabs/.github/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ## 🔎 Additional Details

-Add any other screenshots, mockups, or context about the feature request here
+Add any other screenshots, mockups, or context about your request here

 ## 🤝 Collaboration